Net Zero Carbon 2030: Churches and Churchyards

 Energy Footprint Tool

 To calculate your church's carbon footprint there are two tools available.
 Start with the Church of England's simple Energy Footprint Tool (EFT).
 The EFT is available to all churches using the Online Parish Returns System.
-It is now open for parishes to enter their 2023 utility bills, and will remain open until 31st July 2024.
+It reopened in February 2024 for parishes to enter their 2023 utility bills, and remained open until 31st July 2024.

 The EFT only takes a few minutes and lets you calculate the carbon footprint from your use of electricity, oil and gas.
 One of its great benefits is that once you have entered your data and clicked to confirm, it will display an immediate report and results.